yearn/yearn-devdocs/docs/getting-started/products/yvaults/v3/using-yearn-v3.md

-# Using Yearn's V3 Vaults
+# v3 Vaults Interface Guide

 So you want to deposit into on of Yearn's V3 Vaults?
 You are in the right spot.
 Keep reading for a full walkthrough on how to use them.